xtdb/xtdb/README.md

 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://juxt-oss.zulipchat.com/#narrow/stream/194466-crux)

 Crux is an open source document database with bitemporal graph queries.
-Java and Clojure APIs are provided.
+Java, Clojure and HTTP APIs are provided.

 Crux follows an _unbundled_ architectural approach, which means that it is assembled from highly decoupled components through the use of semi-immutable